mhinz/vim-galore/README.md

 command-line whose beginning matches the current command-line.
 E.g. `:echo <up>` may change to `:echo "Vim rocks!"`.

-Of course I don't want you to reach to the arrow keys, just map it instead:
+Of course, I don't want you to reach to the arrow keys, just map it instead:

 ```vim
 cnoremap <c-n>  <down>